 World Mental Health Day 10/10/2019

 Suicide is a very difficult subject that connects several factors and there is no specific cause of suicidal thoughts or feelings.
-The scientist has not been able to find a single cause of suicide, but insight mechanism is developed for preventive strategies at various levels.
+Scientist has not been able to find a single cause of suicide, but insight mechanism is developed for preventive strategies at various levels.
 “Suicide remains the prototype”.

 - Social avoidance Or withdraw from friends, family and the entire community